passivsystems/protean/README.md

 Lists all services:

-    protean-cli projects
+    protean-cli services

-Shows the service configuration for myproject.
+Shows the service configuration for myservice.

-    protean-cli project -n myproject
+    protean-cli service -n myservice

-Shows the curl commands that can be used for myproject.
+Shows the curl commands that can be used for myservice.

-    protean-cli project-usage -n myproject
+    protean-cli service-usage -n myservice

 Please explore the CLI or documentation to learn more.